-As pastoralists either abandoned holdings or shrank their workforces, not only individual Aboriginal workers but also their families were forced off stations.
 As a result of the depression, the Aboriginal people of southwest NSW who had previously been generally free of missions now found themselves forced to seek assistance from the Aboriginal Protection Board.

-For example Ngyiampaa and Wiradjuri people in the broad Willandra region moved to two nearby reserves, one at Hillston gazetted in 1904 and one at Mossoiel gazetted in 1907.
+For example Ngyiampaa and Wiradjuri people in the broad Willandra region moved to two nearby reserves, one at Hillston gazetted in 1904 and one at Mossgiel gazetted in 1907.